 - For Advisor/Consultants – Fiduciary Benchmarks surveyed hundreds of expert Advisors/Consultants to develop a list of over 30 services that also have varying degrees of difficulty across four different service categories.
 We then developed a mathematical model that places more weight on more difficult services and higher degrees of difficulty.

 - For Recordkeepers and TPA’s – Fiduciary Benchmarks has worked with dozens of the industry’s largest and most prestigious recordkeepers to examine those services that have the greatest impact on servicing a plan across four different service categories.
 We then developed a mathematical model using a “core and more” approach based on the amount of work associated with each service.
 Thus, the model places less weight on differences in “core services” such as participant investment transfers and greater weight on differences in “more services” such as whether company stock is an investment option for the plan.

 Assess Value Delivered to the Plan Sponsor and their Participants

 The Third step in evaluating – “What You Are Getting” is to examine the value being delivered.
 For example, as it relates to Advisor/Consultants and how they support Plan Sponsors, Fiduciary Benchmarks calculates a PlanCheck Score using a proprietary model that associates certain services with current legal issues, DOL Audit concerns and relevant best practices.
 For the plan’s participants, we compare the Participant Success Measures for your plan versus your industry.
 We then project how these metrics impact the projected account balances of all participants, assuming they are all “average.”

 Examine Fees including Extra Credit

-With respect to these fees you should insure that all fees are being represented and compare them to the benchmark group.
-In addition, we calculate a proprietary fee called FEEPOINTTM which represents the base fee that your Service Provider is charging PLUS the value of any extra services or work they are providing.
+With respect to these fees, you should ensure that all fees are being represented and compare them to the benchmark group.
+In addition, we calculate a proprietary fee called FEEPOINT® which represents the base fee that your Service Provider is charging PLUS the value of any extra services or work they are providing.